Coronary artery disease

 Dilated cardiomyopathy refers to an enlarged heart due to thinning and reduced function of the heart muscle.
 There are many causes (see heart failure), but in around 40% of cases the cause is genetic.
 The condition can be passed on in either an autosomal dominant (50:50 chance) or autosomal recessive (1in 4 chance) fashion.

 Thus family screening is recommended when no clear underlying cause is found.
 The management is similar to that of heart failure from other causes, and centres on drug treatment which aims to alleviate symptoms and improve heart function.

-This is an inherited cardiac disease that predominantly affects the right side of the heart and may present with problems of palpitations, dizziness or collapse.
+This is an inherited cardiac disease that often affects the right side of the heart, but may affect just the left side or both.
+Patients may present with problems of palpitations, dizziness or collapse.
 Patients are usually investigated with an ECG, Echo, 24 hour tape and cardiac MRI scan.
 The diagnosis can be difficult to confirm and thus patients and their relatives should be referred to a specialist clinic with expertise in the inherited cardiac diseases.
 Family screening is recommended in all first degree relatives.

 This is a group of genetic disorders in which the heart is structurally normal, but the electricity of the heart is abnormal.
 In both the Long QT and Brugada syndromes there is a genetic defect in the proteins that regulate the electrical signalling within the heart making the heart vulnerable to tachycardias.
 In some cases there is a significant risk of collapse and sudden death.
 Once detected these conditions can however be successfully treated with either drugs, or quite commonly, the implantation of a sophisticated pacemaker known as an internal cardiac defibrillator (ICD).